2018ik/2018ik.github.io/_wiki/church.markdown

 In Matthew, the Lord Jesus mentions the church twice - once in the universal aspect and once in the local aspect.

-In Matthew 16:18, when He says He will build the Church upon this rock, it refers to the universal church.
+In Matthew 16:18, when He says He will build the church upon this rock, *church* refers to the universal church.
 On the other hand, in Matthew 18:17 when He says to bring your problems to the church, it refers to the local church, as we cannot bring problems directly to the universal church (like how we cannot practically sit on the design of a chair).

 The universal church is formed, which is to produce something.
 When the Lord breathed Himself into the disciples in John 20 and poured Himself out as the economical Spirit in Acts 2, the universal church was formed.